openstack-archive/swift-specs/specs/in_progress/erasure_coding.rst

   Yes, it makes sense to do this.
 There is a Trello card tracking this work and it covered in a section later below.
 * should the PUT path be refactored just because its huge and hard to follow?
   Opportunistic refactoring makes sense however its not felt that it makes sense to combine a full refactor of PUT as part of this EC effort.
+YES!
+This is active WIP.
 * should we consider different controllers (like an 'EC controller')?
-  No, we don't want to do this.
-Proxy is broken up by type of thing that needs to be processed - object, account, controller and not by how.
-Its felt that this would get too messy and blur the architecture.
+  Well, probably...
+YES This is active WIP.

 The following summarizes proxy changes to support EC: